Dining Out in Thailand

 There are also dozens of food vendors, restaurants, cafes, and bars, which are located on the beach itself, across the street from the beach, and along a couple of nearby alleys.

-During a one-week stay in the vicinity, I tried the following eateries …
+During a recent one-week stay in the vicinity, I tried the following eateries …

 Sea Beach Bar and Restaurant